looru/AHDS_assessment_2361392/README.md

 Step 1 — Loading Conda

-Step 1 — Load Conda

-source ~/initConda.sh
 conda activate env_2361392

+Please note that conda is already initialized and there's no need to run source ~/initConda.sh

 Step 2 — Running Snakemake